mvolkmann/blog/src/swift/swift-ui.md

    verify that an "Index Type" of "Queryable" is selected, and click the "Save Changes" button.
 1. Under "Data" in the left nav, click "Records".
+1. In the Database dropdown, select "Private Database".
+1. In the Zone dropdown, select the zone created for you by `NSPersistentCloudKitDatabase` which is named "com.apple.coredata.cloudkit.zone", not "\_defaultZone".
 1. In the "Record Type" dropdown, select a record name.
-1. In the Zone dropdown, select the zone created for you by `NSPersistentCloudKitDatabase`.
 1. Click the "Query Records" button.
    Note that after adding records in the app it can take a minute until they appear in the CloudKit Dashboard.